 “He was an excellent cook!”

-“He was trustworthy and a man of his word.”
+“He was trustworthy – a man of his word.”

-Grandpa Joseph Chapple was indeed a favorite of mine and his death on August 23, 1966 was very sudden!
-He died 28 days before my 7th birthday and the week before his death, we spent an afternoon together eating cotton candy.
-Actually, he introduced me to this sugary treat and then spent the whole time laughing at me as I complained and pouted about how the stuff melted in my mouth before I had a chance to chew and enjoy it.
+Grandpa Joseph Chapple was indeed a favorite of mine and his death on 23 August 1966, was very sudden!
+He died 28 days before my 7th birthday and the week before his death; we spent an afternoon together eating cotton candy.
+He introduced me to this sugary treat and then spent the whole time laughing at me as I complained and pouted about how the stuff melted in my mouth before I had a chance to really chew and enjoy it.
 Today when I see a bag of cotton candy, I’m reminded of my wonderful last day with Grandpa Joseph Chapple!

-If you have a — Joseph Chapple — falling out your family tree (especially if he’s a native Texan and lived in Houston) let me hear from you because — I’m Claiming Kin!
+If you have — Joseph Chapple — in your family tree (especially if he’s a native Texan and lived in Houston until his death in 1966) let me hear from you because — I’m Claiming Kin!